-All the quick fix marketing out there makes it really hard for a person to filter through the bullshit and get real results … which is what we all ultimately want!
+All the quick-fix marketing out there makes it really hard for a person to filter through the B.S. and get real results … which is what we all ultimately want!

 This is not “new” information by any means; it is just highly overlooked when it comes to what truly works.